abdulbasiteverise/wfm-tools/README.md

 # wfm-tools
-WFM tools and dashboards with AI insights
+WFM tools and dashboards with AI insights.